-If you have already started writing a text in Word (or any other text processing programme), some tools can help you to import your references into Zotero.
+If you have already started writing a text in Word (or any other word processor), there are tools that can help you to import your references into Zotero.

-AnyStyle.io: this tool allows you to copy and paste your references (be careful: each reference must be on a single line), to have them parsed and converted into a format which can then be imported into Zotero.
-Choose the BibTeX format.
-The file will be automatically opened into Zotero, or you can open the menu File -> Import, and select the file (with a .bib extension).
-The references will be placed into a specific anystyle collection.
+AnyStyle.io: this tool allows you to copy and paste your references (note: each reference must be on a single line), parse and convert them into a format that can then be imported into Zotero.
+Select the BibTeX format.
+The file will automatically open in Zotero, or you can open the File -> Import menu and select the file (with a .bib extension).
+The references will be placed in a special anystyle collection.
 Do not forget to check the references and make some corrections if necessary.
-It is recommended to split the references you wish to import in groups of maximum 10 references.
+It is recommended to divide the references to be imported into groups of maximum 10 references.

-Citation Finder searches for citations online, users can then select the right citations and download them.
-It works well with certain types of documents, such as journal articles, whose references can be easily found online, but is much less efficient for working papers or book chapters.
-Its great advantage is that it can help to correct potential mistakes in the references of the original document.
+Citation Finder searches for citations online and then allows users to select and download the correct citations.
+It works well for certain types of documents, such as journal articles, whose references are easy to find online, but is much less efficient for working papers or book chapters.
+Its great advantage is that it can help to correct potential errors in the references of the original document.